Professor Bryan S. Turner

 ORCID ID: 0000-0001-6378-7144

 Professor Turner is one of the world’s leading sociologists of religion.
-His research interests include globalisation and religion, religious conflict and the modern state, and human rights and religion and he has received several honorary degrees recognising his contributions to Sociology, most recently Doctor of Letters from the University of Cambridge.
+His research interests include globalisation and religion, religious conflict and the modern state, and human rights and religion.
+He has received several honorary degrees recognising his contributions to Sociology, most recently Doctor of Letters from the University of Cambridge.
 Professor Turner received the Max Planck Research Award at Potsdam University and is a Visiting Professor at the same University.

 - This project explores why men are drawn in increasing numbers to far right groups.
 Moving beyond the simple stereotype of disenfranchisement, it examines how tropes of masculinity are used to recruit and retain members and how bonds of citizenship have weakened amongst men who define themselves at the margins.